elastio/bon/website/docs/guide/overview.md

 :::

-::: details Why does it compile without an import of `bon::builder`? 🤔
+::: details Why does it compile without an import of `bon::builder`? 🤔 (feel free to skip)

 This is because there is no separate `#[builder]` proc macro running in this case.
 Only the `#[bon]` macro handles code generation, it's an active attribute, while `#[builder]` is a dumb inert data attribute.